Archaeology Training

 Explore the world’s earliest wine makers!

-GRAPE partners with the Department of Near and Middle Eastern Civilizations at the University of Toronto to offer Field Archaeology in the Republic of Georgia (NMC261Y).
-Field Archaeology in the Republic of Georgia is a 6-week course.
+GRAPE partners with the Department of Near and Middle Eastern Civilizations at the University of Toronto to offer Field Archaeology in the Republic of Georgia (NMC290H and 291H).
+Field Archaeology in the Republic of Georgia is a 4-week course and is offered twice during the summer.
 No prior experience or knowledge is required.
 Students are integrated into the GRAPE research team and participate in workshops, lectures, activities and trips.

 Students work with archaeologists 5 days/week.
 The mornings are spent excavating and surveying in the field.
 Students will gain experience with excavation techniques, survey techniques, sample collection, archaeological recording, mapping, and digital documentation.
 Over the season students will gain proficiency in excavating and recording fragile contexts, and identifying archaeological remains.

-The evening is spent processing recovered material at the dig house.
+The evening is spent processing recovered material at the site or the hotel/ dig house.
 Students receive instruction on faunal processing, lithic analysis, ceramic processing, sediment processing and botanical remain recovery.

 Throughout the field season the team conducts hands-on experimental archaeology sessions including: obsidian tool making, meal preparation, bone awl fashioning, and ceramic making.

-Weekends consist of a one or two day trip to a culturally significant location in Georgia.
+Weekends consist of a optional (For extra cost) one or two day trip to a culturally significant location in Georgia.
 Destinations Include: Dimanisi, Mt.
 Chikiani, Vardzia, Mtsketa, and Tbilisi.
-Most Saturday evenings and Sundays will be free for students to recoup or explore Georgia.
+Most Saturday evenings and Sundays will be free for students to recoup or explore Georgia if they do not wish to participate on the organized trips.

-Field Archaeology in the Republic of Georgia is weighted at 1.0 credits, or one full course equivalent.
+Field Archaeology in the Republic of Georgia is weighted at 0.5 credits, or one half course equivalent.
 Credits are transferable.

-Field Archaeology in the Republic of Georgia (NMC261Y) satisfies the Field Requirement for Archaeology Specialist Program at the University of Toronto.
+Field Archaeology in the Republic of Georgia (NMC290H and 291H) satisfy the Field Requirement for Archaeology Specialist Program at the University of Toronto.

 All Experience and Skill Levels are Welcome!